w3c/trace-context/spec/30-processing-model.md

 The processing model describes the behaviour of a tracer which forwards **and** modifies tracecontext headers.

-1. The tracer receives a `traceparent` header and may receive a `tracestate`. header.
+1. The tracer receives a `traceparent` header and may receive a `tracestate` header.
 2. The tracer tries to parse the version of the `traceparent` header.
    - If the version prefix cannot be parsed, the tracer creates a new `traceparent` header and removes all entries from `tracestate`.